FAOEuFMD/TOM-Recommender-System/README.md

 ## Data used
 The following datasets were used for the initial pilot/ EDA:
 - tom_enrolments database: This was used to identify how many people within a country posessed a particular skill/ "brick".
 This data needed to be joined with other information in order to generate the necessary calculations
-- Excel sheet with the "get prepared" brick mappings.
+- Excel sheet with the "brick_mapping" brick mappings.
 This listed each course main topic and defined the skills/ "bricks" covered in each main topic.
 This was provided by a EuFMD staff member
 - master_courses table.
 This contains information about all the courses including shortname, longname, language, and main_topic.
 This was necessary to incorporate into the tom_enrolments table to get the accurate main_topic for each course.
 The tom_enrolments and master_courses tables were merged on course_id and moodle_id respectively.

 ## Data cleaning: labeling, imputation, and merging
 ### Labeling: main actions
-- Brick mapping: Insead of having an 'X' indicate whether a course covers a particular skill we use 1
 - Add the brick category to the brick mapping column titles to make EDA easier

 ### Imputation: main actions